Skip to Content

 Australian Labradoodle

-The reason for this story is to point out that the original Labradoodles from Australian were a first generation cross between a Labrador Retriever and a Standard Poodle.
+As demonstrated in the preceding story, the original Labradoodles in Australia were the result of a first-generation cross between a Labrador Retriever and a Standard Poodle.

-The Australian Labradoodle has at the very least; Poodle, Labrador Retriever, English Cocker Spaniel and the American Cocker Spaniel in their mix.
+The contemporary Australian Labradoodle typically encompasses a genetic mix that includes, at a minimum, Poodle, Labrador Retriever, English Cocker Spaniel, and American Cocker Spaniel.

-Plus, there were a few other breeds that were used to a lesser extent in the breeding of the Australian Labradoodle, but they have mostly been bred out at this point.
-Though, these other breeds may still show up in DNA reports for some dogs.
+Additionally, a few other breeds were occasionally incorporated to a lesser degree in the development of the Australian Labradoodle, although they have largely been phased out over time.
+Nevertheless, the genetic influence of these other breeds may still be evident in the DNA profiles of some individual dogs.

 American Labradoodle